Quantifying the Effect of Test Set Contamination on Generative Evaluations: Introduction

+\item \textbf{Inference (Temperature \& Solution Length):} We identify that sampling temperature and solution length modulate memorization.
+We mathematically describe three distinct regimes: Exponentially Fast Decoherence, Brittle Memorization, and Deterministic Lock-In.
+We show that high-temperature sampling acts as a "truth serum," decoupling contamination gains from robust generalization.

-\item \textbf{Correction to Evaluation Library:} We identify and fix a critical implementation error in the widely used EleutherAI LM Evaluation Harness \citep{gao2024evalharness} for Math Verify Scores.
-Our correction ensures that valid reference solutions are accurately scored as correct (raising gold reference solutions' scores from $\mathord{\sim}$70\% to 100\%), a necessary step for trustworthy reporting on mathematical benchmarks. \end{itemize}
+\item \textbf{Correction to Evaluation Library:} We identify and fix a critical implementation error in the widely used EleutherAI LM Evaluation Harness \citep{gao2024evalharness} for Math Verify Scores (Appendix~\ref{app:sec:math_verify_bug}).
+Our correction ensures that valid reference solutions are accurately scored as correct (raising gold reference solutions' scores from $\mathord{\sim}$70\% to 100\%), a necessary step for trustworthy reporting on mathematical benchmarks. \end{itemize} Our investigation follows the standard language model lifecycle: we first examine contamination during pretraining (Sec.~\ref{sec:pretraining}), then study how subsequent training---both overtraining and supervised finetuning---interacts with contamination (Sec.~\ref{sec:further_training}), and finally analyze how inference-time parameters like sampling temperature and output length modulate performance during deployment (Sec.~\ref{sec:inference}).